-NeuroMetrix is an innovative health-care company that develops wearable medical technology and point-of-care tests that help patients and physicians better manage chronic pain, nerve diseases, and sleep disorders.
+NeuroMetrix is a commercial stage, innovation driven healthcare company combining bioelectrical and digital medicine to address chronic health conditions including chronic pain, sleep disorders, and diabetes.
 Our business is fully integrated with inhouse capabilities spanning product development, manufacturing, regulatory affairs and compliance, sales and marketing, and customer support.
 We derive revenues from the sale of medical devices and after-market consumable products and accessories.
 Our products are sold in the United States and selected overseas markets, and are cleared by the U.S. Food and Drug Administration, or FDA, and regulators in foreign jurisdictions where appropriate.
 We have two principal product lines:

-- Wearable neuro-stimulation therapeutic devices - Point-of-care neuropathy diagnostic tests
+- Wearable neuro-stimulation therapeutic devices - · Point-of-care neuropathy diagnostic tests therapeutic purposes.

-Our core expertise in biomedical engineering has been refined over nearly two decades of designing, building and marketing medical devices that stimulate nerves and analyze nerve response for diagnostic and therapeutic purposes.
 We created the market for point-of-care nerve testing and were first to market with sophisticated, wearable technology for management of chronic pain.
 We also have an experienced management team and Board of Directors.
 Chronic pain is a significant public health problem.
 It is defined by the National Institutes of Health as any pain lasting more than 12 weeks in contrast to acute pain which is a normal bodily response to injury or trauma.
 Chronic pain conditions include painful diabetic neuropathy, or PDN, arthritis, fibromyalgia, sciatica, musculoskeletal pain, cancer pain and many others.
 Chronic pain may be triggered by an injury or there may be an ongoing cause such as disease or illness.
 There may also be no clear cause.
 Pain signals continue to be transmitted in the nervous system over extended periods of time often leading to other health problems.
 These can include fatigue, sleep disturbance, decreased appetite, and mood changes which cause difficulty in carrying out important activities and contributing to disability and despair.
 In general, chronic pain cannot be cured.
 Treatment of chronic pain is focused on reducing pain and improving function.
 The goal is effective pain management.